Contla de Juan Cuamatzi, Tlaxcala

 I always care about preserving the traditional handmade process and about nature.
 I can spend weeks or moths on each of my pieces, depending on the design and colors.

-Do you want to learn more about me?
+Do you want to learn more about my art?

 Please send me an email.